jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 24.md

 The remainder of the interval was allocated to recovery and integration.
 Supplies were acquired through a figure identifying himself as Otiluke, whose tendency toward self-aggrandizing narrative does not fully obscure his utility.
 A baker operating under the name Knuckle Bones provides sustenance.

 Mazarin pursued alterations to her attire under MB’s guidance, citing a desire to abandon the visual markers of imperial affiliation.
-This is not a trivial choice.
-Identity, once made visible, is difficult to retract.
-I will assess the implications of this shift over time.

-The sanctuary operates as a contained model of the broader objective: decentralized coordination, selective intervention, and the cultivation of independent actors.
-Talon oversees recruitment, though the term is presented with restraint.
-Participation is framed as alignment, not obligation.

-There is, however, a fracture within this structure.

-Information—unverified, but corroborated across multiple low-confidence sources—suggests the presence of a mole within the sanctuary.
-If accurate, this undermines the very principle upon which the network depends: controlled dissemination of information.
+There is, however, a fracture within the structure of The Shattered Covenant.
+Information suggests the presence of a mole within the sanctuary.
+If accurate, this undermines the very principle upon which the network depends.
 A system built on selective trust cannot tolerate internal compromise without consequence.

 I will proceed under the assumption that observation extends in both directions.

-Trust, here, is not given.
-It is tested.

 ### Current Location